dark light

 Plugins for Indigo

 These are the plugins I've written for Indigo.
-Some of them are no longer supported.
-You can still use unsupported plugins--provided their services are still available to you.
-For example, the Weather Underground service no longer provides a general purpose API--rendering the plugin useless unless you have a paid license.
+Some of them are no longer supported for various reasons.
+You can still use unsupported plugins—provided their services are still available to you.
+For example, the Weather Underground service no longer provides a general purpose API—rendering the plugin useless unless you have a paid license.

 Announcements